Hang Nadim International Airport: Planning and opening

-Expansion
+Expansion and contemporary history

 In Phase II of its development, the runway at Hang Nadim Airport was extended to 2,500 x 45 meters.
 At the same time, the terminal building was relocated approximately 500 meters from its original site and expanded to accommodate growing traffic.
 Following the runway extension, B.J.
 Habibie, then Chairman of the Batam Authority, held discussions with Wiweko Soepono, the President Director of Garuda Indonesia, to facilitate regular flights to and from Batam.
 Initially, Garuda Indonesia operated just one flight per week, but by 1984, the airline had increased its frequency to daily flights.
 While continuing to operate Terminal B, the Batam Authority began work on Phase II of Hang Nadim Airport's development.
 The runway was further extended to 3,600 x 45 meters, a move made in anticipation of Hang Nadim becoming an international hub.
 By 1988, the extended runway had enabled Hang Nadim Airport to serve commercial flights to several major domestic cities, including Jakarta, Pekanbaru, Medan, and Palembang.
 Domestic airlines such as Garuda Indonesia, Sempati Air, and Merpati Nusantara Airlines operated at the airport, alongside an international cargo charter flight by Sabang Merauke Raya Air Charter (SMAC), which connected to Paya Lebar Airport in Singapore.

 Phase III of the airport development began in 1989 and was completed in 1995.
 During this phase, the construction of the new terminal commenced, alongside finishing work such as detailed design and supervision, civil works, and the installation of aeronautical equipment, including ground support systems.
 Additionally, the full distribution system was completed, along with a 400-meter extension to the runway.
 Other ongoing tasks included finalizing the airport's electrical and mechanical systems, security infrastructure, landscaping, and furniture.
 Upon the completion of the development, the airport was upgraded to international status in 1995.
 During the inauguration on December 11, 1995, Habibie highlighted that supporting facilities, including an aircraft maintenance center, would be developed in the coming years.
 This expansion is part of the broader vision to transform Hang Nadim Airport into an 'aerocity.'

+Following its upgrade to international status, Hang Nadim International Airport was intended to compete with Singapore Changi Airport as a regional aviation hub, supported by significantly lower landing and parking charges.
+However, efforts to strengthen its competitiveness were constrained by issues such as an unreliable aviation fuel (avtur) supply, despite attempts by BP Batam to secure lower fuel prices through negotiations with Pertamina.
+In practice, the airport's international operations remained limited in the years following its designation, largely confined to annual Hajj flights.
+During this period, Garuda Indonesia announced plans to route flights from Jakarta to Jeddah via Batam beginning in late 1996, with increased frequencies scheduled from 1997 and similar adjustments proposed for other international routes.
+These initiatives were regarded as early steps toward developing Hang Nadim as a transit hub, although broader ambitions to establish it as a major regional hub faced ongoing challenges.